 Due to small sample sizes, care should be taken in interpreting these figures.
-The 'background information' tab explains what you should keep in mind when interpreting these results.

 - In 2017, 95.0% of people in Wales aged 16 and over identified as heterosexual/straight.
-This compares to 1.0% who identified as gay/lesbian, 0.7% who identified as bisexual, and 0.5% who identified as other.
+This compares to 1.3%(r) who identified as gay/lesbian, 0.7% who identified as bisexual, and 0.5% who identified as other.
 Whereas 2.5% of people did not know, answer or respond to the question.

 - Over the last five years, the proportion of the Welsh population identifying as lesbian, gay or bisexual (LGB) has steadily increased from 1.3% in 2012 to 2.0% in 2017.